Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 ### Certificates

+A certificate is essentially a witness statement concerning one or more public keys.
+It is a common usage of digital signatures, but *it is not a cryptographic primitive*!

+Notes:

 A certificate is one issuing key signing a message containing another certified key, which attests to some properties or relationship about the certified key.

-Notes:

 We must already trust the issuing key to give this attestation any significance, traditionally provided under "Certificate Authority" or "Web of Trust" schemes.